As Congress returns to funding earmarks, who will benefit? | WTOP

 “You know, we hear stories all the time about people calling 911 when someone is in mental health distress, and then police arrive and there’s misunderstandings and there can be fatal mistakes made,” Scanlon said.

-Scanlon cited the death of Walter Wallace Jr. in Philadelphia, who was fatally shot last year after he ignored orders to drop a knife.
+Scanlon cited the death in Philadelphia of Walter Wallace Jr., who was fatally shot last year after he ignored orders to drop a knife.
 His mother said she had warned police her son was in the throes of a mental health crisis.

 “Police arrived on the scene.
 They were not equipped with tasers,” Scanlon said.
 “It appears that they did not know how to de-escalate the situation, and within a minute, Walter Wallace had been shot multiple times and he died.”